PowerWash Simulator 2: Plot

-Release
+Development and release

+FuturLab lead designer Nick McCarthy noted that after the success of the first game, the company was looking to "evolve" the original game and iterate on it instead of building a different experience.
+For the larger levels of the game that they were developing, FuturLab decided to add equipment like a scissor lift to make it easier for players to traverse the spaces.

 The game was announced on 13 March 2025 for Windows, PlayStation 5 and Xbox Series X/S. A Nintendo Switch 2 version was subsequently announced on 12 September.
 While the previous series entry was published by Square Enix Collective, PowerWash Simulator 2 is instead being independently published by FuturLab themselves.
 The game was released on 23 October 2025, and was available via Xbox Game Pass at launch.
 The game attracted some attention for its low price point, at a time when several publishers were increasing the prices of their games due to tariffs and other economic factors.
-Like its predecessor, PowerWash Simulator 2 will receive additional bonus jobs via free updates, as well as paid downloadable content based on other media properties; three of these "IP DLC" packs are scheduled to be released throughout 2026.
+Like its predecessor, PowerWash Simulator 2 will receive additional bonus jobs via free updates, as well as paid downloadable content based on other media properties; three of these "IP DLC" packs are scheduled to be released throughout 2026, including Adventure Time, Star Wars and Barbie.

 Reception

 PowerWash Simulator 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

+IGNs Rachel Weber described the game as a "rare example" of a sequel that tweaked the right mechanics, and specifically praised the gameplay mechanic that allowed the player to used soap becoming free as an example of these improvements.
+Destructoids Adam Newell noted that the game improved on the original in several areas, from better controls to improved level design.
+GameSpots Mark Delaney also noted the improvements and praised the online multiplayer for sharing progression with the single player mode, but felt that overall, the sequel played it safer than it needed to.

+PowerWash Simulator 2 was nominated for the "Family" and "British" game categories of the 2026 BAFTA Games Awards.